brycewray/hugo-site/content/posts/2022/09/new-way-lqips-hugo-0-104-0/index.md

 *(Link added.)*

-For example, given this image:
+For example, given this[^inHugo] image:

+[^inHugo]: If the site is currently on Hugo, the image is rendered using a shortcode that makes use of `.Colors` for demonstrative purposes.

 {{< imgh-colors src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" >}}